A Plague of Lighthouse Keepers

 "A Plague of Lighthouse Keepers" is a song by the English rock band Van der Graaf Generator, from their fourth album Pawn Hearts (1971).
 It is a concept piece over 23 minutes long, which comprises the whole B-side of the album.
 "A Plague of Lighthouse Keepers" evolved in the studio, recorded in small sections and pieced together during mixing.
 The song has many changes in time signature and key signature, and even incorporates some musique concrète.

 Recording

 "A Plague of Lighthouse Keepers" was recorded at intervals between gigs.
 It was recorded in small sections that were pieced together during mixing, and it took about three to four months to record, non-continuous.
 According to producer John Anthony, the track features a lot more studio experimentation than on previous albums, saying "we pushed the facilities at Trident to the limit and had involved the use of every single tape machine in Trident at some stage."
 The experiments included tape manipulation and Hugh Banton experimenting with Mellotron and synthesizer.
 According to David Jackson, one section of it features the entire band overdubbed 16 times.
-Robert Fripp provided a cameo appearance on electric guitar, which can be heard from 8:10–10:20 into the song and near the end of the song.
+Robert Fripp provided a cameo appearance on electric guitar, which can be heard in a brief portion of "Presence of the Night".